 Additionally, there are currently four U.S. putative class actions pending against Deutsche Bank.
 The first pending action is a consolidated action brought on behalf of a putative class of over-the-counter traders and a putative class of central-exchange traders, who are domiciled in or traded in the United States or its territories, and alleges illegal agreements to restrain competition with respect to and to manipulate both benchmark rates and spot rates, particularly the spreads quoted on those spot rates; the complaint further alleges that those supposed conspiracies, in turn, resulted in artificial prices on centralized exchanges for foreign exchange futures and options.
 On 29 September 2017, plaintiffs filed a motion seeking preliminary approval of a settlement with Deutsche Bank in the amount of U.S.\$ 190 million, which the court preliminarily approved on the same day.
-A final fairness hearing for all settlements in this action, including Deutsche Bank's, is currently scheduled for 23 May 2018.
+A final fairness hearing for all settlements in this action, including Deutsche Bank's. occurred on 23 May 2018.
 A second action tracks the allegations in the consolidated action and asserts that such purported conduct gave rise to, and resulted in a breach of, defendants' fiduciary duties under the U.S. Employment Retirement Income Security Act of 1974.
 On 24 August 2016, the court granted defendants' motion to dismiss.
-Plaintiffs in that action have filed a notice of appeal in the U.S. Court of Appeals for the Second Circuit, which is pending.
+On 10 July 2018 the U.S. Court of Appeals for the Second Circuit, affirmed the district court's dismissal of the action.
 The third putative class action was filed in the same court on 21 December 2015, by Axiom Investment Advisors, LLC alleging that Deutsche Bank rejected FX orders placed over electronic trading platforms through the application of a function referred to as "Last Look" and that these orders were later filled at prices less favorable to putative class members.
-Plaintiff has asserted claims for breach of contract. guasi-contractual claims, and claims under New York statutory law.
+Plaintiffs have asserted claims for breach of contract, guasicontractual claims, and claims under New York statutory law.
 On 13 February 2017, Deutsche Bank's motion to dismiss was granted in part and denied in part.
+Plaintiffs filed a motion for class certification on 15 January 2018, which Deutsche Bank has opposed.
 This matter remains pending.
 The fourth putative class action (the Indirect Purchasers action), which was filed on 26 September 2016, amended on 24 March 2017, and later consolidated with a similar action that was filed on 28 April 2017, tracks the allegations in the consolidated action and asserts that such purported conduct injured "indirect purchasers" of FX instruments.
 These claims are brought pursuant to the Sherman Act and various states' consumer protection statutes.
 On 15 March 2018, the court granted Deutsche Bank's motion to dismiss this action.
-Plaintiffs filed a motion to replead and proposed a third amended complaint on 5 April 2018.
+Plaintiffs filed a motion to replead and proposed a third amended complaint on 5 April 2018, which Deutsche Bank has opposed.
 Discovery has not yet commenced in the Indirect Purchasers action.